Skip to content Skip to sidebar Skip to footer

 In Asia and Europe, it is also considered appropriate to tip roulette and other casino dealer to show your appreciation of good service.

-These are game run by professionally trained blackjack, baccarat, poker, sic bo, lottery and roulette dealers in regulated studio environments.
+These are casino games run by professionally trained blackjack, baccarat, poker, sic bo, lottery and roulette dealers in regulated studio environments.
 Their games are live streamed to the players’ screens in high definition, and the players are able to bet interactively with real money while also communicating with the croupiers.

 Tipping is generally not an option provided in this form of gambling, so you can stretch your bankroll that little bit extra.
 Some casino operators do offer a tip jar for their dealers, however there is absolutely no obligation to tip.